stelcodes/nuzzle/README.md

 In a word, `get-config` allows us to see the whole world while creating our Hiccup and let's us know if we are looking for something that doesn't exist.
 It has two forms:

-1. `(get-config)`: With no arguments, returns the whole realized config map.
+1. `(get-config)`: With no arguments, returns the whole transformed config map.
 2. `(get-config [:blog-posts])`: With one argument, returns value associated with provided config key or throws an exception.

-Since `get-config` returns maps from our *realized* config, all information about the site is at your fingertips.
+Since `get-config` returns maps from our *transformed* config, all information about the site is at your fingertips.
 Every option and page entry from your config is always a function call away.

 Of course, any page entry map returned from `get-config` will also have a `:nuzzle/get-config` key attached to it.
 This naturally lends itself to a convention where most Hiccup-generating functions can accept a page entry map as its first or only argument while still being able to access any data in your Nuzzle config.